 Also, higher administration costs for businesses as custom controls and revised border controls make travel between the UK and Europe less predictable.

 These types of unknown economic risks have led to a cause of concern and economic uncertainty.

 However, economic uncertainty can also lead to opportunities being created for businesses which look to stay ahead of any changes on the horizon and capitalise on them.

 Any exchange rate shift should be at the forefront of a business’s risk assessment plan.
 It is important that companies keep ahead and understand the impact of currency fluctuations.

 One of the main problems for exporters is buying in a currency with a high valuation and then selling in a weaker currency.
 Any strong changes affecting either currency will impact profit margins.

 There is also the issue when currency changes are adjusted for differences in inflation as well as mismatches between costs and investment in one currency and revenues in another.

 If a business operates in a foreign currency then it will be affected by currency portfolio risks.
-Because of the very nature of supply chains then any exchange rate fluctuations will have an impact on cash flows.
+Because of the very nature of supply chains, any exchange rate fluctuations will have an impact on cash flows.

-Structural risks come about when a business’s cash flow coming in and cash flow going out reacts differently to currency fluctuations.
+Structural risks occur when a business’s cash flow coming in and cash flow going out reacts differently to currency fluctuations.
 These types of risk are hard to manage because there is a fundamental mismatch in cash flows.

 These risks are considered the easiest to measure and manage.
 These types of risks often come about with timing differences from cash flows and contractual commitments.
 These risks will affect cash flow in the short-term and these risks are usually easily identifiable.